GlitchyByte/red-buddy/README.md

 ---
 ## How to use

-Just click on it to enable the extension (you should see the skip icon turn white) and your are golden.
+Just click on it to enable the extension (you should see the skip icon turn white) and your are set.

-No more manually clicking skip ad, or manually dismissing those pesky trial popups that show up and cut off a portion of the video.